NC256/Closest-Pair-of-Points-Problem/README.md

 50,000|15 seconds
 500,000|36 **minutes**

-Uh oh, this is quickly becoming unsuable.
-Lets see what Divide and Conquer has to offer:
+Uh oh, this is quickly becoming unusable.
+Let's see what Divide and Conquer has to offer:

 ## Divide and Conquer